 You may have heard that many of the materials we use in our homes are treated with chemicals.
 You may also have heard that these chemicals have unintended side effects, including harm to your health or the health of others.
 Let us find out how you can tell if the wood has been treated.

 How to tell if old wood is treated

 Look for a stamp on the wood

-Pressure-treated wood comes with a tag or stamp that informs you about the type of chemical used.
+Pressure-treated wood comes with a tag or stamp that informs you about the chemical used.
 The Green or brown color on the wood piece shows that the item has been through some treatment.

 The tag also gives you the rating and the preservation company.
-There are two chemicals used to treat wood and are Copper and Tebuconazole.
+There are two chemicals used to treat wood and Copper and Tebuconazole.
 Any chemical not mentioned does not prove that your wood is treated.
 The AWPA code on the wood shows that the wood is treated.

 Wood Treatment Stamp Code Guide Table

 |UC3A||Exterior Above Ground, Coated with Rapid Water Runoff|

 |UC3B||Exterior Above Ground, Uncoated or Poor Water Runoff|

 |UC4A||Ground Contact, General Use|